-- A renegotiated police union contract with a focus on community oversight and accountability for officers regardless of seniority.
+- A renegotiated contract with Seattle Police Officers Guild that emphasizes community oversight and accountability for officers, regardless of seniority.

 - A community-selected director of the Office of Police Accountability by 2021.